 Year Group 6 Autumn Term Spring Term Summer Term History Which Elizabeth should win the award for 'Best English Monarch'?
 A study of an aspect or theme in British history extending beyond 1066.
 World War 2: Why was the Battle of Britain so much more than a Battle for Britain?
 A study of an aspect of British History with links to the impact of the war on our city of Coventry - The Blitz.
-Which has the meaning of the word criminal changed so much in Britain?
-A study of changes in the justice system in Britain.
 Intent Children will examine the changing powers of the monarchy finding evidence to support who they would award the Best Monarch.
 Children will study a significant turning point in history - The Battle of Britain - identifying the causes that led to the outbreak of WW2 in the years before and the consequences that then followed as a result.
 They will examine a variety of sources to help them arrive at judgments as to why Britain needed to win 'The Battle of Britain'.
 They will consider the impact war had in our local area and other areas in the UK.
 Before considering the dramatic impact war had on the life of the Jews.
 Geography Doly Moch - Map Skills/Wales Using fieldwork to understand physical and human features of the local area and an area visited (Doly-Moch).
 Use of grid references, OS maps symbols, to build knowledge of the UK.
 Frozen Kingdoms and Explorers Identify the position and significance of the Arctic and Antarctic Circle.
 Describe and understand the key aspects of physical geography including climate zones.
 An Eye on the World: North America Understand geographical similarities and differences through a study of human and physical geography with North America.
 Intent Mapping and fieldwork skills will make practical links to the Year 6 residential trip to Doly Moch where children will revise the use of 4 and 6 figure grid references and apply them during orienteering work at Doly-Moch.
 Children will explore the 'frozen kingdoms' (Arctic and Antarctica), identifying the position of the Arctic and Antarctic circles.
 They will describe key aspects of physical geography by placing these 'frozen kingdoms' and other areas they've studied in previous years into climate zones.
 Children will further their understanding of the physical geography of these places by studying famous explorers and their expeditions to these places.
 Children will continue to explore another continent in the world, to develop their place and locational knowledge, through a study of North America.